AnymouseProphet/anymouse/README.md

 ### Chancery Script Font

 The `\ampscriptfont` command expands to select the Chancery font from the Main Document Fonts collection.
-The intended use is withing a `\begin{quote}...\end{quote}` environment when quoting a document of historical and cultural significance, such as a snipped from the Declaration of Independence.
+The intended use is within a `\begin{quote}...\end{quote}` environment when quoting a document of historical and cultural significance, such as a snipped from the Declaration of Independence.